 The majority of aid is granted in the first round.
 In order to be reviewed in the first round, the FACTS form must be filed by March 1.
+The final deadline to apply for tuition assistance is June 1st.

 Registration and Fees